 Students can become involved in ASNC either by running for office, by being appointed to vacant positions or by becoming involved in a wide range of other activities.

 Norco College strongly encourages student participation.
-Students who wish to become involved should visit the Student Activities Office in the Center for Student Success, CSS 106, 1st floor.
+Students who wish to become involved should visit the Student Activities Office, Room 205A, 2nd Floor, in the Center for Student Success (CSS).

 STUDENT EMPLOYMENT SERVICES